dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 their specific mappings are not geographically invariant, their availability as mappable signifiers is universal.

-There is a varied degree of universal recognition.
-To some degree, you want those symbols to be more relevant to your own culture than to others.
+There is varied degree to universal recognition.
+To some extent, you want those symbols to be more relevant to your own culture than to others.
 That is, this game is a bit like Othello, where you may find your pieces turned against you if you are not careful.
 Universally